+A solar panel turns the sun’s light into electricity!
 We see electricity at work every day.
-When a person turns on a lamp, electrons move through the cord and light up the bulb.
-That flow of electrons is electricity.
+For instance, when you turn on a lamp, electrons move through the cord and light up the bulb.
+That flow of electrons is called electricity.

 When the light hits an electron in the first layer, the electron jumps to the second layer.
 That electron makes another electron move, which makes another electron move, and so on.
-So the light started a flow of electrons, or electricity.
+It was the sunlight that started the flow of electrons, or electricity.

 The cars in this photo get their power from the flat solar panels on top.
-Standing with each car is the team of high-school students who designed, built, and raced it in the 2010 Solar Car Challenge.
+Standing next to each car is the team of high-school students who designed, built, and raced it in the 2010 Solar Car Challenge.

 Photo by Solar Car Challenge